 Gap - I Am Gap - Portrait of an American Summer

 For their “I Am Gap” campaign, The Gap took a different approach to casting.
 Rather than going to an agency to find models, they focused on user generated content by holding a street casting.
 The ethnicities of the models varied, but the clothing brand focused on who each person was with a video showcasing their individuality.

 ”You are the quiet strength in a roaring city,” the video proclaims.
 “You are the free spirit who welcomes the unknown.
 You are the cattle driver, the BMX rider, the artist in the making.
 You are worlds apart in life but neighbors in optimistic spirit.
 You are America.
 You are Gap.”

 Each model was also featured in print ad taglined, “I am Gap - A Portrait of an American Summer”.

-The ad succeeds because of the real people it uses, each with their own unique story, quirk, and personality.
+UGC helps the ad succeed because of the real people it uses, each with their own unique story, quirk, and personality.
 We don’t see the diversities as a token gender or ethnicity or type, we see skateboarder named Alejandro and a cowboy named Chance.